gilcrest/diygoapi/README.md

         Headers("Content-Type", "application/json")
 ```

+The `Methods("POST").` means this route will only take POST request, and for REST this means we're looking at our Create method of the (CRUD) we talked about above.
+Other methods (Read(GET), Update(PUT), and Delete(DELETE)) will be documented later.
+The `Headers("Content-Type", "application/json")` means that this route requires that this request header be present.

-To go through the Handle registration item by item - [my own fork](https://github.com/gilcrest/alice) as a module of [Justinas Stankevičius' alice library](https://github.com/justinas/alice) is being used to make middleware chaining easier.
+To go through the `v1/movie` Handle registration item by item - [my own fork](https://github.com/gilcrest/alice) as a module of [Justinas Stankevičius' alice library](https://github.com/justinas/alice) is being used to make middleware chaining easier.
 Hopefully the original alice library will enable modules and I'll go back, but until then I'll keep my own fork as it has properly setup modules files.

 Next, the first middleware in the chain above `s.handleStdResponseHeader` simply adds standard response headers.
 As of now, it's just the `Content-Type:application/json` header, but it's an easy place to other headers one may deem standard.